 No screening studies were conducted solely in asymptomatic primary care populations.
 Two studies with large proportions of symptomatic patients had substantial clinical and methodological heterogeneity (populations, personnel performing index test, description of results of index tests, reference standards) and statistical heterogeneity (disparate accuracy results).
 These limitations hindered conclusions regarding the accuracy of the pelvic examination as a screening test for BV.
-Both included studies should be considered exploratory, hypothesisgenerating investigations that cannot be used to estimate the accuracy of the pelvic examination as a screening test for BV in primary care populations.
+Both included studies should be considered exploratory, hypothesis-generating investigations that cannot be used to estimate the accuracy of the pelvic examination as a screening test for BV in primary care populations.

-We identified two fair-quality U.S. studies (n=930) that assessed the accuracy of different approaches to diagnosing BV, including pelvic examination.
-31, 32 Gutman et al. 31 recruited any woman undergoing a speculum examination from a hospital-based primary care clinic, colposcopy clinic, or research clinic, whereas Eschenbach et al. 32 recruited nonpregnant women aged 16-50 years from an STI clinic (Table 8).
-In the first study, personnel performing "routine pelvic examination" included second- through fourth-year obstetrician-gynecologists residents, research nurses, or an attending gynecologist, 31 while the second study specified that a single "women's health care specialist" perform a "standardized pelvic examination" with specific attention to the appearance of the vulva, vagina, and cervix; characteristics of vaginal discharge; and cervical, uterine and adnexal tenderness.
-32
+We identified two fair-quality U.S. studies (n=930) that assessed the accuracy of different approaches to diagnosing BV, including pelvic examination.^{32, 33} Gutman et al32 recruited any woman undergoing a speculum examination from a hospital-based primary care, colposcopy, or research clinic, whereas Eschenbach et al33 recruited nonpregnant women ages 16 to 50 years from an STI clinic (Table 8).
+In the first study, personnel performing "routine pelvic examination" included second- through fourth-year obstetrician-gynecologists residents, research nurses, or an attending gynecologist,32 while the second study specified that a single "women's health care specialist" performed a "standardized pelvic examination," with specific attention to the appearance of the vulva, vagina, and cervix; characteristics of vaginal discharge; and cervical, uterine, and adnexal tenderness.33

-The Gutman study provided some details on patient characteristics and reported a mean age of 24.1 years with 38 percent of patients being white, 30 percent black, and 27 percent Hispanic.31 Thirty-three percent of patients in the Gutman study were symptomatic,31 while the STI clinic study reported 59 percent presenting with some pelvic or abdominal symptom as a chief complaint.32 Risk factors for BV were not reported for either study.
+The Gutman study provided some details on patient characteristics and reported a mean age of 24.1 years, with 38 percent of patients being white, 30 percent black, and 27 percent Hispanic.32 Thirty-three percent of patients in the Gutman study were symptomatic,32 while the STI clinic study reported 59 percent presenting with some pelvic or abdominal symptom as a chief complaint.33 Risk factors for BV were not reported for either study.

-Neither study had a primary aim of estimating the accuracy of the pelvic exam; instead, they explored different clinical signs and diagnostic criteria for BV measured against a gold standard.
-The aim of the Gutman study was to report the diagnostic accuracy of using any two of Amsel's criteria against the traditional diagnostic criteria of three of the four Amsel's criteria (thin, homogeneous discharge; vaginal pH >4.5; positive whiff test or release of amine odor with potassium hydroxide; clue cells on saline wet prep microscopy).
-The aim of the Eschenbach study was to compare the observed findings on clinical pelvic examination against the gold-standard diagnostic criteria for BV.32 In the Gutman study, the index test included Amsel's criteria with a score of three or greater; the reference test was a gram stain with a Nugent's criteria score of seven or greater.31 The Eschenbach study used the index test of a standard pelvic examination reporting the accuracy of individually observed findings from a physical examination (homogeneous discharge, frothy discharge, increased discharge, yellow vaginal discharge, ectopy, adnexal tenderness) against the reference standard of pH and Gram stain microscopy.
-BV was diagnosed if the Gram stain revealed Gardenerella, one or more other bacterial morphologic types, and Lactobacillus (at quantities of \leq 4 per oil immersion field).
+Neither study had a primary aim of estimating the accuracy of the pelvic examination; instead, they explored different clinical signs and diagnostic criteria for BV measured against a gold standard.
+The aim of the Gutman study was to report the diagnostic accuracy of using any two of Amsel's criteria compared with the traditional diagnostic criteria of three of the four Amsel's criteria (thin, homogeneous discharge; vaginal pH >4.5; positive whiff test or release of amine odor with potassium hydroxide; and clue cells on saline wet preparation microscopy).
+The aim of the gold-standard diagnostic criteria for BV.33 In the Gutman study, the index test included Amsel's criteria with a score of 3 or greater; the reference test was a Gram stain with a Nugent's criteria score of 7 or greater.32 The Eschenbach study used the index test of a standard pelvic examination (homogeneous, frothy, increased, or yellow vaginal discharge; ectopy; and adnexal tenderness) compared with the reference standard of pH level and Gram stain microscopy.
+BV was diagnosed if the Gram stain revealed Gardenerella, one or more other bacterial morphologic types, and Lactobacillus (at quantities of ≤ 4 per oil immersion field).